Misclassification strips RMTs of the protections that are supposed to exist when workplace violence occurs.

 • Power imbalance

-The system fails anyone and everyone when there are no protections in place.
+The system fails everyone - therapists and patients - when there are no protections in place.

 Next